RootLearning/CP-Automation/#3competitiveprogram.md

 ### 5.Reduce the complexity
 * Online contests contains various platform to the managements
 * The scripting tools are useful to the all platforms.
-* It reduce the complexity of participants
+* It reduce the complexity of participants.